practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Prolog/README.md

 ## Python with python-constraint module

-At last, I wondered how a Python integrated, or embedded, solution would fare against a native Prolog solution for the map coloring problem of Germany.
+After a while, I wondered how a Python integrated, or embedded, solution would fare against a native Prolog solution for the map coloring problem of Germany.
 Here's an explicit Python solution for the Australian map with a standard backtracking algorithm: [MapColoring_Australia.py](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/blob/main/03%20-%20source%20code/04%20-%20logic%20programming/Mercury/MapColoring_Australia.py)

 Then I discovered Python module [python-constraint](https://python-constraint.github.io/python-constraint/index.html#), which doesn't need any Prolog source code, and allows a "Pythonic" implementation of a Constraint Satisfaction Problem: [graph_4coloring_Germany-constraint.py](./graph_4coloring_Germany-constraint.py):